rickymoorhouse/blog/content/post/2018-04-21-reducing-plastic.md

 ## Refillable Splosh cleaning

 Splosh is the great new way to buy essentials like washing up liquid, laundry detergent and surface cleaners.
-It’s great value, more convenient than the supermarkets and miles better for the environment.You can read all about it here: www.splosh.com.If you use this special code 151F69 when you buy from Splosh you’ll get money off your first order.
+It’s great value, more convenient than the supermarkets and miles better for the environment.You can read all about it [on their website](http://www.splosh.com).
+If you use this special code 151F69 when you buy from Splosh you’ll get money off your first order.

 ## Milk bottles